 A bedroom should look cozy and simple, sophisticated, and elegant, regardless of what style of decorating you choose.
 For ease of movement, leave a minimum of three feet between the bed and side walls or large pieces of furniture and at least two feet between the bed and low furniture like tables and dressers.

 If you have to walk around the bed to get from the closet to the bathroom, think of how you can move the bed.

 Furnish your bedroom with only what you need.
 A bed, a bedside table or two, a dresser, and chair are necessities.
 Anything else is clutter.
 If you have room, place a chest of drawers in the closet.

-Accessories should be kept at a minimum.
+Accessories should be kept to a minimum.
 Choose a beautiful piece of artwork, arrange some family photos, add flowers and candles, and leave it alone

 When you're ready to buy bedroom furniture, start out with a floor plan and a measured drawing of the space.
 Furniture should fit the room it lives and this is particularly true for bedroom furniture.
 Don't choose a heavy, large bed and dresser for a small bedroom.
 If the ceiling is high, a tall headboard will help to visibly bring it down to size.

 If your bedroom is large, choose furniture that fits it, too.
 Add a chair and ottoman or place a piece of furniture at the end of the bed.
 Furniture and accessories that are too small will look lost in a large room.